Moving into our new home was a delight. On clear days the views across the sea and the bay were breathtaking. I thought about how lucky I was.

 - Higher intensity sessions mean you get more for doing less

-I never believed in pumping the arms when running normally.
+I never believed in pumping my arms when running normally.
 The arms should act as balance mechanisms as your body rolls slightly with the change of weight emphasis.
 Otherwise, you are expending too much energy with little gain and not getting that relaxed rhythm that’s required for distanced running or walking.

 However uphill is a different matter.
 Arms should be pumping at an intensity commensurate with the effort.